cubeworx/mcbe-server/README.md

 ## Configuration

-The image runs with default or recommended configurations but can be highly customized through environment variables.
+The image runs with default or recommended configurations but can be customized through environment variables.
 Changing any of the environment variables from their defaults will update the server.properties file as described here: https://minecraft.fandom.com/wiki/Server.properties#Bedrock_Edition_3

 ### Customized Default Configuration